tcltk/tcl/doc/dev/strings.md

 themselves in a single code unit.
 The Unicode scalar values from the range 0x10000 - 0x10FFFF are each represented by a pair of 16-bit code units, the first from the range 0xD800 - 0xDBFF and the second from the range 0xDC00 - 0xDFFF.
-Every 2-octet value may appear somewhere in the proper UTF-16 encoding of some Unicode text.
+Every 2-octet code unit may appear somewhere in the proper UTF-16 encoding of some Unicode text.
 There are no code unit values that are forbidden.
 There are UCS-2 sequences that are not valid UTF-16, precisely those UCS-2 sequences that include surrogates not arranged in properly formed pairs.

-Note the difficulties if we try to design an encoding with 2-octet code units to encode the union of UCS-2 and Unicode.
+Note the difficulties if we try to design an encoding with 2-octet code units to encode all sequences over the union of the UCS-2 and Unicode alphabets.
 This can certainly be done, but the result will bear little resemblence to UTF-16.
 All valid UTF-16 sequences are used up representing valid Unicode.
-To also represent the strings of UCS-2 that are not valid Unicode, we would need to use 2-octet sequences that are not valid UTF-16.
+To also represent the strings of UCS-2 that are not validi Unicode, we would need to use 2-octet sequences that are not valid UTF-16.
 Any such scheme will have some point of discontinuity with the legacy UCS-2 system.
 Likewise, since every 2-octet code unit sequence is used in UCS-2 to represent itself, there is no room to create representation for supplemental planes of unicode in a 2-octet encoding without introducing a discontinuity.
 There will have to be some 2-octet sequence that used to mean one thing and now means another thing at the transition, or there will have to